Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 In the upper semi-neighborhood $\Gamma\subset\Si$ of the point~$q$ the monodromy map to~$\hSi$ is defined too.
-Note, first, that it can be continued to~$q$ by letting $q$ be taken to~$\hat{O}$, the whole image of $\Gamma$ lying above~$\hat{O}$; and second, if~$\Gamma$ is sufficiently small, this map is expanding due to crossing the hyperbolic sector of the saddle, where the local monodromy map is expanding due to the saddle being area-expansive.
-We will assume that we have chosen~$U$ so small that the image of~$\Gamma$ under the monodromy map has an endpoint $d_2\in\partial(\tilde{U})$ and the monodromy map is expansive on~$\Gamma$.
+Note, first, that it can be continued to~$q$ by letting $q$ be taken to~$\hat{O}$.
+The monodromy map takes~$\Gamma$ into an upper semi-neighborhood of the point~$\hat{O}$.
+Moreover, if~$\Gamma$ is sufficiently small, this map is expanding due to crossing the hyperbolic sector of the saddle~$P$, where the local monodromy map is expanding since the saddle is area-expansive.
+We will assume that we have chosen~$U$ so narrow that the image of~$\Gamma$ under the monodromy map has an endpoint $d_2\in\partial(\tilde{U})$ and the monodromy map is expansive on~$\Gamma$.
 We can do that because after choosing the segment~$\Gamma$ where the monodromy map is expansive, we could look at its monodromy image and crop our neighborhood~$\tilde{U}$ to make the endpoint of the image be at the boundary of the cropped neighborhood.
 The set $U$ in the preimage is also cropped.
 After this cropping, the monodromic semi-neighborhood of the loop contained in~$U$ does not change, only the neighborhood of the free local separatrix and the non-monodromic semi-neighborhood of the loop become narrower, so we can assume that we have chosen~$U$ to be like that.